elyse502/alx-backend-user-data/0x03-user_authentication_service/README.md

 ```

 ## 3. update user: [db.py](db.py)
-In this task, you will implement the `DB.update_user` method that takes as argument a required `user_id` integer and arbitrary keyword arguments, and returns None.
+In this task, you will implement the `DB.update_user` method that takes as argument a required `user_id` integer and arbitrary keyword arguments, and returns `None`.

 The method will use `find_user_by` to locate the user to update, then will update the user’s attributes as passed in the method’s arguments then commit changes to the database.